top of page

 Choosing the Right Weighted Blanket

-When picking a weighted blanket for a child, consider the following aspects:
+When selecting a weighted blanket for a child, consider the following aspects:

 Getting your child's input during this process can also make them feel more involved and comfortable with their choice.